How To Fix WordPress Admin Styles Not Loading

 I wasn’t sure what was going on… Could it be something wonky with my new computer?
 Was it due to updating to the shiny new version of WordPress?
 I tried to reinstall WordPress a couple of times to no avail, so intense Google searching ensued.

 I cannot remember how many articles I read or how many suggested hacks I attempted.
 I do know it took well over an hour and none of them worked.
 Then I found something buried deep in some sketchy looking site, but it worked!

 I am not trying to hold out on giving credit to the person who suggested it.
 I simply did not think to save the URL at the time.
 But this is what the article suggested.

-And let me be clear… I do not encourage WordPress core hacks, but in the moment, I just wanted to fix it and move on with my small window of time I had to work on my hotfix.
+And let me be clear… I do not encourage WordPress core hacks, but in the moment, I just wanted to fix it and move on with my evening and project work.

 wp-admin/load-styles.php file, find this line of code…